solyarisoftware/nera.vim/README.md

 - Visual mode is always on

-  Any time you assign a key with `NeraMap`, you set the word mode for a specified number of contiguous words, but you also enable the visual mode!
+  Any time you assign a key with `NeraSet`, you set the word mode for a specified number of contiguous words, but you also enable the visual mode!
 You can optionally
   - select set the cursor at the start of word and press afterward the function key